 If you would like to join the Working Party, please contact the Co-Convenors Pip Goodwin and Eunice Pinn.

 Wildlife Law Course and Bursary

 Through the auspices of the UK Environmental Law Association, members of the Nature Conservation Working Party arrange an introductory course on wildlife law.
-The course usually runs in November, kindly hosted by Browne Jacobson at their Nottingham office.
+The course usually runs in November, kindly hosted by Browne Jacobson at their Nottingham office or online.
 The course is designed for those whose jobs require them to understand the practical impact of the legislation surrounding wildlife.
 It concentrates on enabling participants to make the best use of the law on the ground and to avoid the pitfalls that accompany such a technical subject as the law.

 The successful candidate will produce a paper for UKELA elaw or a peer reviewed journal, and be required to give a presentation on the project to the NCWP.